Baikonur Cosmodrome Site 45

 On 29 June 2007, the first Zenit-2M was launched from pad 1, followed by the first Zenit-3SLB on 28 April 2008.

 Facilities to support crewed launches were built at both pads.
 These included large mobile access towers, which would have allowed the crew to board a spacecraft on top of the rocket.
 These towers were never used.
 The tower at area 45/1 is still intact, and the tower at area 45/2 is still standing, but was heavily damaged in the October 1990 explosion.
 The towers are not used in uncrewed launch operations, as all systems are automated, and no access to the rocket is required.

 Following the Russian military intervention in Ukraine in 2014, Russia announced that it was no longer interested in the purchase of Zenit rockets from Ukraine.
 As a result of this, the last Zenit-3F launched from Site 45 on December 26, 2017.
-In accordance to the 2016–2025 Russian space master plan, the launch pad was then supposed to be rebuilt to support the launch of the new domestic Irtysh launch vehicle.
+In accordance to the 2016–2025 Russian space master plan, the launch pad was then rebuilt to support the launch of the new Soyuz-5.

 In March 2023, it became public that the Baiterek Kazakh-Russian joint venture in charge of the site had filed a claim of about 2 billion rubles (30.3 million US-Dollar) to TsENKI, a Roscosmos subsidiary in charge of handling ground-based infrastructure, as Roscosmos had failed its obligation to conduct an environmental impact assessment of Site 45.
-This effectively delayed the Baiterek project and the development of the Irtysh launch vehicle, which had been scheduled to start from Site 45 in 2024.
+This effectively delayed the Baiterek project and the development of Soyuz-5, which had been scheduled to start from Site 45 in 2024.